 Pilonidal cysts are abnormal pockets of tissue, which form in the upper part of the gluteal cleft (e.g., the upper region of the buttocks).
 Sometimes, these cysts can become infected or inflamed, leading to significant pain.
-At SuperGroup, PLLC, we boast a team of experienced pilonidal cyst doctors who can treat this uncomfortable pathology and also perform any reconstructive work that is required for the surrounding skin.
-We invite you to learn more about the work of our pilonidal cyst doctors in Denton, TX and Fort Worth, TX.
+At SuperGroup, PLLC, we boast a team of experienced pilonidal cyst doctors who can treat this uncomfortable pathology and also perform any surgical reconstruction work that is required for the surrounding skin.
+We invite you to learn more about the work of our pilonidal cyst doctors in Denton, TX, Fort Worth, TX, and Plano, TX.

 What Causes Pilonidal Cysts?